vstakhov/libucl/doc/api.md

 ### Iteration functions
 Iterate over `ucl` complex objects or over a chain of values, for example when a key in an object has multiple values (that can be treated as implicit array or implicit consolidation).

+### Validation functions
+Validation functions are used to validate some object `obj` using json-schema compatible object `schema`.
+Both input and schema must be UCL objects to perform validation.

 ### Utility functions
 Provide basic utilities to manage `ucl` objects: creating, removing, retaining and releasing reference count and so on.